 Types of Japanese tea

-This tea adds a twist to the basic green tea.
-It has a sweet fragrant smell because of the roasted rice mixed in with the green tea leaves.
+Genmaic ha: This tea adds a twist to the basic green tea.
+It has a sweet, fragrant smell because of the roasted rice mixed in with the green tea leaves.
 It has a yellowish green tea and is called “Genmaic ha” in Japanese.

-This “matcha” is the most expensive type of green tea.
+Matcha: This “matcha” is the most expensive type of green tea.
 It is served at tea ceremonies and is a thick green tea powder mixed and frothed with hot water.
 It’s quite bitter so as a cultural experience, it’s great, but not many people enjoy drinking it.
-There are many sweets that are matcha flavored, like ice cream, chocolate, cakes, etc. These are matcha flavored but they’re sweet so if you enjoy green tea, I recommend trying these sweets first.
+There are many sweets that are matcha flavored, like ice cream, chocolate, cakes, etc. These are matcha flavored, but they’re sweet, so if you enjoy green tea, I recommend trying these sweets first.

-In Japanese, this tea is called “Mugicha”.
-It’s a very popular tea to drink especially in summer time.
+Mugicha: It’s a very popular tea to drink, especially in summer.
 It replenishes the minerals that the body loses due to perspiration during the hot and very humid Japanese summer.
-It is made by infusing roasted barley in water.
-It seems to not be enjoyed much by foreign tourists, but try it anyway if you’re here in summer time.
+Furthermore, it is made by infusing roasted barley in water.
+It seems to not be enjoyed much by foreign tourists, but try it anyway if you’re here in summer.

 Black tea or red tea is usually thought of as a western type of tea, like those regularly consumed in England or exported from Sri Lanka.
 However, there are some Japanese versions of this black tea, made in Japan.
 Due to the lack of sun compared to for example Sri Lanka, the tea has a milder sweeter taste and has a more reddish color when brewed.
 It goes well with Japanese sweets or Japanese food.